Parents Monthly Newsletter

 A MESSAGE FROM THE PRINCIPAL

 January is an important month of the school year.
 It is Fall Semester Final Exam and Regents Examinations time.
 Your child’s performance on these exams can affect their final grades for the term, their graduation status and determine if they will need to take remedial, non-credit courses in college.
 Beginning this school year, any student who fails a course in January or June must retake the course or take it over in summer school or through online courses.
-In the past a student who failed a course in January could receive back credit if he or she passed the course in June.
+In the past, a student who failed a course in January could receive back credit if he or she passed the course in June.
 This is no longer the case.
-This can impact your child’s chance of being promoted or graduating.
+This can impact your child’s ability to be promoted or graduate.
 Please review this change of policy with your child.
 We have done so at the school level.
 Please talk to your child about the importance of taking and passing these important exams.
 Enclosed you will find the Final Exam and Regents Exam schedules along with tutoring schedules and valuable websites that can help your child prepare for the Regents Exams.
 The spring semester will begin on Tuesday, January 29th.

 P.T.A Meeting Dates for the 2018-2019 school year